viewvc/viewvc/README.md

 *   Revision graph capabilities (via integration with `cvsgraph`) (_CVS only_).
 *   Individually configurable virtual host support.
 *   Tarball generation.
-    - By tag/branch for CVS.
+    - By tag/branch for CVS
-    - By revision and (sub)directory for Subversion.
+    - By revision and (sub)directory for Subversion
+    - By tag/branch/commit and (sub)directory for Git.
 *   Optional commits database and query interface.
     - Supports file-based commits for both CVS and Subversion.
     - RSS feed generation for committed changes.